I am now a professional member of the Craft Potters Association

-New Work shows work in progress for exhibition in September 2016.
+New Work shows work in progress for exhibition in Autumn 2016.
 Nightwalker and Travelling West, both migration stories from an Iranian refugee, are the first pots in the collection.
 In progress: Postcard from the Caliphate - follow updates for this at The C Word (supplement).

 “This book has been needed for a very long time.
 It examines the intriguing histories of how clay has been used as a medium for dissent, as a commentary on political life and to critique ideas of domesticity.
 It argues that ceramics’ access to the everyday, and its use of a material that is little-regarded, allows it to rewrite narratives around power.
 Claudia Clare’s book is a corrective: passionate, lucid, funny, beautifully illustrated and frequently surprising.”